imtingting/imtingting.github.io/README.txt

 			style3 secondary
 				Used for generic content.
 Set against the secondary background color (default is a light gray).

-		Oh, and there are a few (well, two) optional modifier classes you can tack on for additional effects:

 			dark
 				Flips the content's color scheme so it shows up better